 For many, 2020 was the rainy day we'd been saving for—or should have been.
 During the height of the pandemic, many were forced to dip into their emergency funds, which, according to the Bureau of Labor Statistics, can hover anywhere between

 And with unemployment fluctuations in the last couple of years, even the best savers may be searching for ways to pay their bills.
-Will your emergency fund be enough to withstand any other emergencies—like car engine trouble, a burst water heater or unexpected health issues?
+Will your emergency fund be enough to withstand any other emergencies—like car engine trouble, a burst water heater or

 Whatever emergencies pop up this year, make sure you know your options for covering unforeseen expenses.

 Whether you're working from home, living off one stream of income where there used to be two, or learning the ins and outs of home-schooling—you may find yourself spending money differently as you adapt to a new lifestyle.

 And with all this change, it's tempting to dip into your emergency fund.
 But what constitutes an emergency?
 A true emergency will be unexpected, urgent or impact a necessity in your life.

 Is this unexpected?

 While Christmas and routine medical exams may creep up on us every year, foreseeable expenses are not considered an emergency.
 A true emergency is unexpected—meaning you were not able to budget for the expense beyond your emergency fund.
 For example, this could include a car accident, job lay-off or unexpected travel to handle a family crisis.

 Is it urgent?